davidlaprade/davidlaprade.github.io/_posts/2015-12-11-deploy-non-web-ruby-app.md

 -rw-r--r-- 1 root root   49 Dec  4 14:55 my_app-shoryuken.conf
 {% endhighlight %}

-(If you don't see these files, then capistrano failed before foreman was able to export the Procfile.
-To debug this, simply cd into the `/data/my_app/current` folder and attempt to run the `bundle exec foreman export upstart` command in the `deploy.rb` script above.)
+If you don't, then capistrano probably failed before foreman was able to export the Procfile.
+To debug this, simply cd into the `/data/my_app/current` folder and attempt to run the `bundle exec foreman export upstart` command in the `deploy.rb` script above.

-Let's open one of these config files to see what's inside:
+Let's `cat my_app-shoryuken-1.conf` to see what's inside:

 {% highlight bash %}
-vim my_app-shoryuken-1.conf

 start on starting my_app-shoryuken stop on stopping my_app-shoryuken respawn